ROSbot 2 PRO - quick start

 docker compose down

-Before starting the following projects, to avoid errors related to the SERIAL_PORT
+Before starting the following projects, execute these two commands to avoid errors related to the SERIAL_PORT

 export SERIAL_PORT=/dev/ttyS4